Updated October 6, 2023 - 2:00 am

 As the post quickly circulated through the feeds and groups of like-minded media bashers, the narrative worsened.
 Assumptions were made about the race of the two people in the car.
 We were far-left, anti-cop, anti-white liars.
 And a whole lot of other things I can’t write here.

 Of course, we didn’t know about the video at the time this particular story was written.
 Neither did police.
 But untold thousands of angry readers didn’t want the facts to get in the way of this frenzy.
 Many of them couldn’t be troubled to check the publication date, much less read the story.

 Among them, apparently, was new Twitter/X owner Elon Musk, who has 157 million followers on his platform.
 At 3:08 a.m.
 Sunday, he retweeted a screen grab from the Review-Journal app with the misunderstood story, and wrote, “An innocent man was murdered in cold blood while riding his bicycle.
 The killers joked about it on social media.
 Yet, where is the media outrage?
 Now you begin to understand the lie.”
 As of Sunday night, it had about 55 million views and 70,500 reposts.

 We changed the headline, even though it hadn’t raised a single concern among our local readers in a month, hoping to calm the mob.
 Replacing “bike crash” with “hit-and-run” didn’t work.

 It’s one thing to eviscerate an institution.
-But it’s entirely another to attack individuals – and push the boundaries of language that constitutes a criminal threat.
-Social media users identified Sabrina Schnur, one of the Review-Journal’s best reporters, as the author of the story they were attacking.
-They filled Twitter/X with comments and tags that ranged from anti-Semitic to death wishes for her and her dog.
+But it’s entirely another to attack individuals — and push the boundaries of language that constitutes a criminal threat.
+Social media users identified Review-Journal reporter Sabrina Schnur as the author of the story they were attacking.
+They filled Twitter/X with comments and tags that ranged from antisemitic to death wishes for her and her dog.
 She had more than 700 notifications of malevolence as of Sunday, and they’re still coming.

 A few things to know about Schnur: